adamjankelow/superlinked_demo/README.md

 ### Combined Search
 - Unified interface for all search modes
-- Hard filtering by food categories
+- Filtering by food categories
 - Flexible combination of search criteria
 - Optimized for intuitive exploration